amelia1105/README-generator/README.md

 MIT License

-Copyright (c) 2024 Amelia Bellanger
+Copyright (c) 2024 Amelia Alvarado

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal